trilitech/tezos-developer-docs/docs/tutorials/dapp/part-4.md

   Note left of SmartContractV1 : storage.tzip18.contractNext = contractV2Address
 ```

-> Note : 2 location choices for the smart contract storage :
+> Note: 2 location choices for the smart contract storage:
 >
-> - At proxy level : storage stays unique and immutable.
+> - At proxy level: storage stays unique and immutable.
-> - At end-contract level : storage is new at each new version and need to be migrated.
+> - At end-contract level: storage is new at each new version and need to be migrated.

 ### Pros/Cons